 A Look at the Evidence for Gluten and Casein-Free Diets in ASD

 Adopting a gluten and casein-free (GFCF) diet to help manage behaviours and symptoms associated with Autism Spectrum Disorder (ASD) has gained much attention over the last decade or so alongside meaningful research into the role of the gastrointestinal system and microbiome.
-It sometimes seems that no matter which condition you present Dr. Google with, a gluten-and dairy-free diet is touted as a cure-all, but does scientific evidence support this dietary approach in ASD?

-What is Gluten and Casein?
+What is gluten and casein?

 Gluten is a protein found in grains like wheat, rye and barley.
 Gluten can also be added to foods to give it that delicious fluffy texture.
 The proposed “problematic” compound with dairy is the casein, a protein found in cows, sheep’s and goats’ products like milk, cheese and yogurt.
 There is some evidence suggesting that A2 casein is less problematic than regular dairy that contains both A1 and A2 casein for some individuals.
 Both gluten and casein proteins when ingested need to be properly broken down into single amino acids but it seems some individuals are only able to digest them to peptides (smaller amino acid chains).